ARMOURED TRAINS

 Vapaussota kuvissa 2 (edition published 1934).
 CLICK THUMBNAIL TO SEE LARGER PIC (83 KB).

-12th: Troops of German Brandenstein's Brigade for the first time run into fairly well organised and effective defence.
+12th: Troops of German Brandenstein's Brigade for the first time run into fairly well-organised and effective defense.
 300 Reds in Eskilom had taken positions in forest-covered hills, which offered them rather good defensive positions.
 It took several hours, artillery support and some close quarters combat until the Germans took the hills.

 PICTURE: Troops of German Ostsee Division with their